felipejordanc/categorize-images/README.md

 ## Usage ##
 Fork this repository and run the cateforize-images.py from a terminal window.
 This script takes two required possitional arguments:
 * A directory in your local filesystem that contains the images you want to classify.
-* A csv file where you will store your classification.
+* A csv file where the classifications will be saved.
+Each image you classify corresponds to a line in this file, that indicates the absolute path to the image and its class, separated by a comma.

 The following optional flags are available:
 * -o --overwrite: Overwrites an existing csv file.
 If not specified, the script will create a file if a file with the provided name does not exist, or append the classification to an existing file if it exists.
 In the later case, the script will skip all files that have already been classified.